Freelance Websites

 14. Craigslist

-Craigslist is popular with employers due to its wide reach and low job posting fees.
+Craigslist is popular with employers due to its broad reach and low job posting fees.
 Freelancers also don’t pay a dime to search for job postings and to apply for them.

 Every major city has its own Craigslist board making it easy for freelancers to land local gigs.
 At the same time, those keen on expanding their opportunities can also use checklists of other cities.